Tired of the grind, emptiness, and competition the world of female entrepreneurs has to offer?

 Ready to take a walk?

 I'm Rachel Tenney.
-Christian entrepreneur, wife, and girl mom.
-Not necessarily in that order.
+Christian, wife to Joe, mom to Meira and Luther, and entrepreneur (whenever I get a spare moment!).
 I love bougie coffee, deep conversations, and applying biblical theology to the practical issues women face in their daily lives.

 ...and mango kombucha.
 Have you tried it?
-Ahhhhhhhhhmazing.
+Ah.mazing.

 Favorite Place to Think

 The forest.
-My roots go back to the Pacific Northwest where I grew up in WA state.
+My roots go back to the Pacific Northwest where I grew up in WA state on the coast.
 I love the peace and quietness of the forest.
 It's my happy place.

 Coffee.
 By far!
 Again, the PNW taught me what a good latté tastes like, and I can never go back.
 I bought my own espresso machine to save money.